JiteshSonkusare/dotnetapi-msi-creator-wixsharp/README.md

                                 )
                             )
             );
-7. How to create MSI:
+##How to create MSI:
-            a.
-Go to .csproj file of API project for which you want to create MSI, and add the below lines:
+1. Go to .csproj file of API project for which you want to create MSI, and add the below lines:

             <Authors>IT Team</Authors>
             <Company>Name</Company>